polyipseity/information/special/academia/HKUST/TEMG 3950/outline.md

 - critical thinking pop quiz takeaways ::: cannot blindly trust given premises, case analysis needs to consider human behaviors, possess general knowledge
 - [assignment W9](assignment%20W9/) review
-  - general case analysis takeaways ::: Identify key questions and choose the question that is most precise and involves least work.
+  - general case analysis takeaways ::: Identify key questions.
+Choose the question that is most precise and involves least work.
   - use of framework takeaways ::: Consider relevant dimensions of each framework and select the framework with the most relevant dimensions.
 Add a total at the end to sum up all the dimensions.
 - nature of problems ::: Problems are caused by a network of causes.
 If the causes are not removed, the problems may recur.
 - casual relationship ::: Event A, called the _cause_, causes event B, called the _effect_.